textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 Depending on the topic and scope of a document being drafted, it may need a different pair of eyes to do the technical review, namely a core developer, though anyone with the sufficient knowledge of the functionality in question.
 This may happen during the draft process as a kind of back and forth, while keeping running commentary in the associated issue, or it can happen after the author is done with the first draft.

-If the author requests technical assistance while drafting, the reviewer’s name is added along with the authors as Assignees, and that is enough since the doc is still being drafted and the **drafting** label suffices in that case.
+If the author requests technical assistance while drafting, the reviewer's name is added along with the authors as Assignees, and that is enough since the doc is still being drafted and the **drafting** label suffices in that case.

 However, if the author finishes the draft and then requests the technical review, the **drafting** label is removed and the **technical review needed** label is added.
 The author should also un-assign themselves and wait for a reviewer to self-assign the issue, or add the name of a reviewer if one is already worked out and willing to be assigned.